AbhishekKulkarni360/weatherforecast-app/README.md

-# weatherforecast-app
+WeatherForecast App 🌦️

-A simple weather forecast app using HTML, CSS, JavaScript, and Python-Django.
-Users can search for any city to view real-time weather data via a public API.
-Clean UI with dynamic updates and Django-powered backend.
+A simple and responsive Weather Forecast application built using HTML, CSS, JavaScript, and Python-Django.
+The app allows users to check real-time weather information for any city worldwide using data fetched from a weather API.

+Features
+- Search by city name to get current weather conditions
+- Real-time data from a public weather API
+- User-friendly and mobile-responsive design
+- Backend powered by Django for efficient data handling

+Tech Stack
+- Frontend: HTML, CSS, JavaScript
+- Backend: Python (Django)
+- API Integration: Weather API (e.g., OpenWeatherMap)